ActianCorp/sqlalchemy-ingres/README.md

-Avalanche, Actian X, Ingres, and Vector dialect for [SQLAlchemy](https://github.com/sqlalchemy/sqlalchemy) CPython 3.x (and 2.7).
+Actian Data Platform, Actian X, Ingres, and Vector dialect for [SQLAlchemy](https://github.com/sqlalchemy/sqlalchemy) CPython 3.x (and 2.7).

 For more information about SQLAlchemy see: